gitNavV/SplitWiseSystemDesign/README.md

 The code is extensible, modular and clean.
 Choice of data structure was important for extensibility of the code.
 Took some time to think through it.
-Started working from the first requirement and modelled other requirementson top of it.
+Started working from the first requirement and modelled other requirements on top of it.